shihabdider/academic-holmes-website/content/authors/admin/_index.md

 interests:
 - Using computers to investigate genomes, their evolution and ecology.
-- Developing the statistical bioinformatics tools for this, e.g. phylogenetic alignment;
+- Developing the statistical bioinformatics tools for this.
-  - stochastic grammars, string transducers and tree transducers;
-  - multiple alignment of RNA;
-  - virus and transposon annotation & analysis.
-- Developing genomics infrastructure, such as the JBrowse genome browser or the Biomake build tool.
+- Developing genomics infrastructure.
 - Synthetic biology, especially RNA engineering.

 education: